Lighthouses of the Philippines: Southwest Luzon

 Calamba (Lingga)

 2005.
 Active; focal plane about 12 m (39 ft); white flash every 5 s.
 Approx. 9 m (30 ft) round barbell-shaped white tower.
-Hgen Hara has a photo, Google has a street view and one can see the shadow of the tower in Bing's satellite view.
-Located in Laguna Province just south of the jetty at Calamba, on the southwest shore of the lake.
+Hgen Hara has a photo, Google has a street view and an indistinct satellite view.
+Located in Laguna Province adjacent to the Coast Guard station just south of the jetty at Calamba, on the southwest shore of the lake.
 Site open, tower closed.
 Admiralty F2651.

 * Tanay (2)